josemichaelrubio/java-angular-azure-notes/week4-hibernate/hibernate.md

 1. Hibernate Configuration (hibernate.cfg.xml file)
 2. Hibernate Mapping (hbm.xml files or annotations)

-(we also need to configure our pom.xml - hibernate, yes, but still with jdbc as it leverages jdbc)
+(we also need to configure our build.gradle - hibernate, yes, but still with jdbc as it leverages jdbc)

 The goal of this configuration is to create a properly configured Session Factory, which we can obtain a Session  from and with which we can perform operations on our database.